aws-samples/aws-service-catalog-tools-workshop/workshop/content/50-revinvent2019/1-welcome.md

 The project has been broken into a number of deliverable tasks:

 1. Install the Tools in an AWS Account
-2. Create an AWS Servcie Catalog Product which enable AWS Config
+2. Create an AWS Servcie Catalog Product which enables AWS Config
-3. Create an AWS Config Rule to check for non-compliant S3 Buckets
+3. Create an AWS Service Catalog Product to create a Config Rule to check for non-compliant S3 Buckets
-4. Create a product which only deploys compliant S3 Buckets
+4. Create an AWS Service Catalog Product which only deploys compliant S3 Buckets
+5. Create an AWS Service Catalog Product which limits priviliges provided to new IAM Roles

 Don't worry if you get stuck - look around the room to find friendly helpers from AWS who can help you continue on your journey.

 {{% notice tip %}}
 You can use the arrows to move backwards and forwards through the workshop
 {{% /notice %}}

-Ready, steady, go build!